Tejaswini4119/NDRA-PII/README.md

-# Neural Document Research Assistance (NDRA) – HackRx 6.0
+# Neuro-Semantic Document Research Assistance (NSDRA) – HackRx 6.0
-NDRA (Neural Document Research Assistant) is a semantic, transformer-based retrieval and reasoning system designed to extract structured knowledge from large, unstructured textual documents such as insurance policies, legal contracts, and corporate communications.
+NSDRA (Neuro-Semantic Document Research Assistance) is a semantic, transformer-based retrieval and reasoning system designed to extract structured knowledge from large, unstructured textual documents such as insurance policies, legal contracts, and corporate communications.
 It leverages **Domain-Adapted Embedding Models**, **Contextual Chunking Strategies**, and **Retrieval-Augmented Generation (RAG) Pipelines** to align vague or under-specified user queries with document clauses, enabling high-fidelity question answering and policy decision support.

 ---